rfrost10/Image-Comparator/Image-Comparator-Singularity/README.md

 So that the instance starts couchdb in the background (equivalent to docker detached `-d` mode)

 The `runscript` launches the couchdb server. `singularity instance start` runs `startscript`, which is initially empty.
-So to start the server, we'll run append a line to `startscript` to call `runscript`, which means that the server will start in the background after starting the instance.
+So to start the server, we'll append a line to `startscript` to call `runscript`, which means that the server will start in the background after starting the instance.

 ```console
 $ echo "/.singularity.d/runscript" >> $SANDBOX_NAME/.singularity.d/startscript